Learning Disability Today

 “We are also taking action to address recommendations set out in the third Learning Disabilities Mortality Review and will be publish our formal response in the coming weeks.”

-NHS England has been approached for comment.
+NHS England has been approached for comment on Transforming Care targets.